andl/docker-explain/network/iptables.md

 Debug Iptables
 ===============

-The simplest way is use LOGGINGG target.
+The simplest way is use LOGGING target.

 OR use the TRACE target if you want to know more details: http://backreference.org/2010/06/11/iptables-debugging/